 Cooperative and group learning is the essence of the EdS program.
 When class absences occur, candidates can make up for the knowledge and skills missed from the instructor, but they are not able to make up for the knowledge and skills their participation in class would have provided to their fellow candidates' learning.
-Therefore, even with successful completion of make-up assignments, class absences will cause a reduction in the final course grade.
-One (1) absence will result in a reduction of one letter grade from whatever grade would have been earned.
-Two absences will result in a grade of "C" or lower.
-More than two absences will result in the grade of "F" for the course.
+Therefore, even with successful completion of make-up assignments, class absences, after the first, will cause a reduction in the final course grade.
+Two (2) absences will result in a reduction of one letter grade from whatever grade would have been earned.
+Three absences will result in a grade of "C" or lower.
+More than three absences will result in the grade of "F" for the course.